 If you have a SEMrush Pro account (the entry level) you are allowed to download the first 10,000 keywords.

-meet the criteria we set in the filter (monthly search volume > 50, results in SERP > 100 and < 500,000).
+However, in this instance there are only 19 keywords that meet the criteria we set in the filter (monthly search volume > 50, results in SERP > 100 and < 500,000).

 Click the blue XLSX button and the Excel file will save to your hard disk.

 Repeat this process for all 150 seed words in your Master List.